DanOV/PML-Course-Project/PA_WriteUp_DOV.md

 Practical Machine Learning: WriteUp (DOV)
 ========================================================

-The dataset was "cleaned" before loaded in R. Empty cells were substituted by NA's and the first column was eliminated for both csv files.
+The dataset was "cleaned" before load it in R. Empty cells were substituted by NA's and the first column was eliminated for both csv files.

 ```{r}
 ## Load DataSet and RData: ##